solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/dex/_index.md

 ![Dex login page](./dex-login.png)

-If you login as the `admin@example.com` user with the password `password`, Gloo should redirect you to the main page of our sample application!
+If you login as the `admin@example.com` user with the password `password`, Gloo Edge should redirect you to the main page of our sample application!

 ![Pet Clinic app homepage](./../petclinic-home.png)